ualberta-mueller-group/MCGS/README.md

 The code is organized in a mostly "flat" way; most source code files are in the `./src` directory.
 The `main.cpp` file is in `./src/main` and all unit tests are in `./test`.
 In the following sections, all files mentioned by name are assumed to be in `./src` unless specified otherwise.

 For more information about ongoing development, see [development-notes.md](docs/development-notes.md).
+When contributing to this project, follow the style guide: [style.md](docs/style.md).

 ### MCGS data types
 #### game (game.h)